gwu-cs-advos/organization/lectures.md

 - Why is it important that `mount(int fd, char *bind_point, ...)` takes a `fd` (a Plan 9 *channel*) as a first argument, and not a path?
 	Note, that `mount` in UNIX, in contrast, looks like this: `mount (char *dev, char *bind_point, ...)`, and the first argument is the path to a device that contains the file system (e.g. `/dev/sdb1`).
 	Hint: how do you think `import` is implemented (and don't forget about `export`)?
+- How does coordination in `systemd` between (pubsub) services via D-Bus compare with coordination in Plan 9?
+- How do REST APIs compare to Plan 9's namespaces and 9P?
 - CBOSes unify all resources behind a per-process capability namespace.
 	Plan 9 unifies all (for the most part) resources into the hierarchical namespace of strings.
 	Why is it *powerful* to unify the representation of resources?
 	Why is it *powerful* in Plan 9 that there is a serialized protocol (9P) underlying this unified representation?
-- How does coordination in `systemd` between (pubsub) services via D-Bus compare with coordination in Plan 9?
-- How do REST APIs compare to Plan 9's namespaces and 9P?

 ## Summary

-The power of
+This all demonstrates the power of

 1. uniform resource addressing,
 1. simple programming models to operate on these resources,